alexgriff/wdf_recursion_exercises/README.md

 // text = "how does that lizard feel?"
 // subsequence = "word"
 //
-// would return true becuause the text contains
+// would return true because the text contains
 // the characters 'w', 'o', 'r', 'd' IN ORDER
 // "hoW dOes that lizaRD feel?"